 We have found this approach highly effective.
 The assessment report clearly shows that the radios can increase the performance substantially even in a short period.
-The improvement is attributable to the CRPAS approach.
-In the six months time period the radios were assessed, results were disseminated, and organization development input was provided, only to assess again using the CRPAS manual.
-CRSC took this initiative with a belief that reguler feedback on performance reinforces improvement, as it has so tellingly proved with our latest exercise.
+The improvement is nroject, its very rument offer an a's first nment. ig news leadway world, is constant constant only the existing ity radio re in this ith some Iniversity warded at elopment faris.
+The wing has preciation munity of task ahead at and the attributable to the CRPAS approach.
+In the six months time period the radios were assessed, results were disseminated, and organization development input was provided, only to assess again using the CRPAS manual, CRSC took this initiative with a belief that reguler feedback on performance reinforces improvement, as it has so tellingly proved with our latest exercise.

-A beauty of the system lies in the fact that interested radios or their stakeholders can use the tools (CRPAS and OD guidebook) themselves for self learning, self assessment and improvement - all for upholding the all-important accountability.
+A beauty of the system lies in the fact that interested radios or their stakeholders can use the tools (CRPAS and OD guidebook) themselves for self-learning, self-assessment and improvement - all for upholding the all-important accountability.
 We consider this works as an incentive for the upkeep of CR performance.